Mortgage rates drop once again, remaining below 3 percent

 Fed changes its approach to inflation, as leaders aim to reach full employment and navigate future crises

-Shashank Shekhar, CEO of Arcus Lending in San Jose, Calif., expects the Fed’s discussion of a new inflation target to influence rates.
+Shashank Shekhar, chief executive of Arcus Lending in San Jose, Calif., expects the Fed’s discussion of a new inflation target to influence rates.

 “That almost always impacts the pricing of the mortgage bond and hence the rate to the borrowers,” he said.